bbi-lab/IGVF-cvfg-pillar-project/README.md

 ---

-##  Overview
+##  A scalable approach to resolving variants of uncertain significance

-This repository contains two primary components:
+This repository contains all the scripts necessary to recreate the analyses presented in `A scalable approach to resolving variants of uncertain significance`

 ### 1. Analysis Scripts (`Analysis/`)